Steven-Grevera/ENC4265/Quick_Start_Guide.md

 8: Your machine shall now restart into Safe Mode.

 9: When done, open “msconfig” again at the search bar, go to the boot tab and uncheck “Safe Boot”.
-Hit apply and then close to boot normally again.
+Click “apply” and then close to boot normally again.

 ![#8](https://github.com/user-attachments/assets/21fd6225-2e41-4380-8658-d3c23c2a647c)